-- A D.Min. student (both Southern Baptist and non-Southern Baptist) will be charged a down payment of \$1,000.00 due by July 1. - Year 1 \$2,600.00 per year paid in its entirety by July 1 or divided into twelve monthly payments.
-Note: A 12-month installment payment plan is available through the FACTS Payment Plan with a \$45.00 enrollment fee.
-Additional information is available through the SWBTS Business Office. - o Non-SBC students will be charged a yearly payment of \$3,600.00 which can be payed in total or by monthly payments through FACTS. - Year 2 and 3 \$2,600 per year for Southern Baptist students or \$3,600 per year for non-Southern Baptist students.
+- A D.Min. student (both Southern Baptist and non-Southern Baptist) will be charged a down payment of \$1,000 due by July 1. - Year 1 \$3,600 per year paid in its entirety by July 1 or divided into twelve monthly payments.
+Note: A 12-month installment payment plan is available through the FACTS Payment Plan.
+Additional information is available through the SWBTS Business Office. - Non-Southern Baptist students will be charged a yearly payment of \$4,600.00 which can be paid in total or by monthly payments through FACTS. - Year 2 and 3 \$2,500 per year for Southern Baptist students or \$3,500 per year for non-Southern Baptist students due by July 1.